 Not quite as moisturizing as some higher-priced brands.
-The lid is flimsy and prone to breaking.

 An affordable sulfate-free shampoo formulated with shea butter.
 Moisturizes hair and scalp.
 Ideal for smoothing curly or frizzy hair.
 Excellent lather and a nice scent.
+Works well for hair that is color-treated and helps to keep hair strong and healthy.

 Consumers with fine hair may find it heavy.
 Scent is a little strong.